adibendahan/SimplyFilterSMS-iOS/README.md

 #### ***What's the difference between Junk/Transactions/Promotions folders?***

 Not much, you can filter any word to any folder.
 Those folders are not customable in any way.
 Only messages filtered to the Junk folder will be delivered silently.

+#### ***How does Automatic Filtering work?***

+Automatic Filtering is using a pre defined list of terms to determine if a message should be sent to the Junk folder or not.
+The lists are updated periodically with new terms.
+Your regular filters are still considered when Automatic Filtering is on.

 ## Building from source